HDFGroup/hdf5/doc/parallel-compression.md

 Remember that the feature requires these writes to use collective I/O, so the MPI ranks which have nothing to contribute must still participate in the collective write call.

+## Multi-dataset I/O support

+The parallel compression feature is supported when using the multi-dataset I/O API routines ([H5Dwrite_multi](https://hdfgroup.github.io/hdf5/group___h5_d.html#gaf6213bf3a876c1741810037ff2bb85d8)/[H5Dread_multi](https://hdfgroup.github.io/hdf5/group___h5_d.html#ga8eb1c838aff79a17de385d0707709915)), but the following should be kept in mind:

+ - Parallel writes to filtered datasets **must** still be collective, even when using the multi-dataset I/O API routines

+ - When the multi-dataset I/O API routines are passed a mixture of filtered and unfiltered datasets, the library currently has to perform I/O on them separately in two phases.
+Since there is some slight complexity involved in this, it may be best (depending on the number of datasets, number of selected chunks, number of filtered vs. unfiltered datasets, etc.) to make two individual multi-dataset I/O calls, one for the filtered datasets and one for the unfiltered datasets.
+When performing writes to the datasets, this would also allow independent write access to the unfiltered datasets if desired, while still performing collective writes to the filtered datasets.

 ## Incremental file space allocation support